mkbabb/parse-that/docs/tranches/B/NOVELTY-FIRST-FINDINGS-AND-RESUME-HANDOFF-2026-08-01.md

   release, Value/Keyframes/BBNF/Fourier credit: **0**.

 This closes only the owner correction turn.
-The long-horizon parser goal remains active, N2 is blocked on the fresh audit, and no successor exists.
+The long-horizon parser goal remains active; N2 is blocked only on the A4/prior-art commit pin, and no prototype successor has yet been dispatched.